ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 ReportingUnit	Georgia;Bacon County	Bacon
 ```

 4. Try loading your results!
 ```
+>>> import electiondata as ed
 >>> ed.load_or_reload_all(move_files=False)
 ```
+It is useful to prevent the system from archiving files while you are dealing with warnings with the `move_files=False` option.
 Errors and warnings are par for the course, so don't be discouraged if the result is something like this:
 ```
 Jurisdiction Georgia did not load.
 See .error file.